ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 |MultiLayer_active_arm_elimination|1.0|0.45982|0.54018|

 ##### Adaptive Adversarial bandits:
-Let's simulate the case where the adverary for the first T/10 rounds, simulates a stochastic bandits, and then sets reward for each arm either 0 or 1, depending if the probabilty of it getting pulled is greater or less than $$1/K$$.
+Let's simulate the case where the adversary for the first T/10 rounds, simulates stochastic bandits, and then sets the reward for each arm either 0 or 1, depending if the probability of it getting pulled is greater or less than $$1/K$$.
 The simulation code is as follows:
 ```python
 def simluate_adaptive_adversarial_bandits(k,T,mean_rewards,solver):